 Fictional ideas cause the most significant distortion of perception.
 So, the crazier and more far-fetched the beliefs, and greater their adverse effect on our ability to think.

 What are your core beliefs?
 If you are a part of the Abrahamic tree, the afterlife and salvation are the cornerstone doctrines that come straight from ancient mystery religions of the Medditraian.
-The Semitic faiths are a rebranding of the Assyrian, Babylonian, Egyptian, and Persian mythologies.
+The Semitic faiths are the rebranding of Assyrian, Babylonian, Egyptian, and Persian mythologies.
 They took everything, including the tools of indoctrination and prejudice.

-2) Analyze the Rules of Your Sacred Ground
+2) Analyzing the Rules of Religious Belief

 An excellent place to start is with your Afterlife beliefs.
 What are the benefits?
 How much do they cost?
 What are the negative views it inspires towards people who don’t believe as you do?